eitansuez/ambient-migration/docs/setup.md

 ### Validate

-Verify that all requests are routed to version 3 by making repeated calls to `productpage`:
+Verify that all requests are routed to `reviews-v3` by making repeated calls to `productpage`:

 ```shell
 curl -s bookinfo.example.com/productpage --resolve bookinfo.example.com:80:$GW_IP | grep "reviews-"